 At CIGC, our specialists have made a commitment to minimally invasive endometriosis removal.
 We perform a higher volume of cases, see a wider range of case types, and undergo comprehensive training sessions.
 Our surgeons have learned advanced techniques and procedures, and have learned to perform even the most complex GYN surgeries with the lowest complication rates.
 Whether you are undergoing a definitive surgery or a conservative surgery for your endometriosis, when you have it done at CIGC, you know you are working with specialists who concentrate only on this type of procedure.

 Did you know that 60 percent of hysterectomies in this country are still performed open, which results in severe pain, higher complication rates, and a longer recovery period?
 Many clinics are also employing robotics, which require more incisions and leave more scars – not to mention they are more expensive.
-At CIGC, we have the advanced training to perform the surgery laparoscopically, which is far superior to open and robotic surgeries.
-It is less painful, leaves minimal scarring, and allows you to recover more quickly.
+At CIGC, we have the advanced training to perform the surgery laparoscopically with just two small incisions.
+Our procedures have less pain than open and robotic surgeries, and allow the surgeon to be more thorough, yet with minimal scarring, that allows our patients recover more quickly.

 As a patient and consumer, you should be discriminating and analytical when choosing a surgeon.
 Know that CIGC surgeons are true surgical specialists: they are board-certified, fellowship-trained, and concentrate completely on GYN surgery.